w-riordan/lab-test-sample-2017-18/README.md

     - isNearlyFull() method returns false

 3.
-Create some post-action unit tests
+Create some post-action unit tests (each test starting with a newly constructed model):

     - test that after one delivery of 10, the delivery method returns false and the number of units is 10
     - test that after one delivery of 25, the delivery method returns false and number of units is still 0